Miruna-Chi/Optimised-Matrix-Multiplication/README.md

         Accessing an element on the next row every time means loading every row, one by one in CACHE and never using that row -> MISS rate 100% -> Basically, we render CACHE memory useless.

+    For C = B x Bt, we could pick either: i-j-k or j-i-k For C = A x inter_res, we could pick: i-k-j or k-i-j For C = At x A, we could pick: i-k-j or k-i-j